Resources for Food Bloggers and Food Photographers

 Tools for Keeping your Blog Running Smoothly:

-WP Tasty: WP Tasty offers two plugins for WordPress blogs– Tasty Recipes and Tasty Pins.
+WP Tasty: WP Tasty offers three plugins for WordPress blogs– Tasty Recipes , Tasty Pins, and Tasty Links.
 I have found Tasty Pins to be a game changer in my ability to easily and quickly upload my long style pins to Pinterest.
 Tasty Pins adds this functionality directly into the area where you write your blog posts in WordPress.
 You simply upload the Long Pin, add the text you wish to see appear along with your pin, and hit publish.
 WP Tasty allows you to add specific Pinterest text (separate from the Alt Text section) to any photo that is pinned from your site.
 It also gives you the option of marking specific photos as “not pinnable”.

 Tailwind: Tailwind is a marketing app for Pinterest.
 You can use it on your desktop or on your phone and it will reshape the way that you view Pinterest.
 Recently I joined Tailwind and it’s exciting to dedicate time and effort towards my goal of expanding my interaction on Pinterest.
 Tailwind creates the ability to schedule your pins.
 You will save valuable time while creating a more consistent approach to sharing your content on Pinterest.
 Start with the free trial then, if it is a good fit for you, upgrade to their PLUS program for full access.
 This link will give you $15 credit towards your first year; I’ll also earn a credit if you sign up.